DMChernowitz/StochasticScheduler/readme.md

 - `.generate_random()`:
   - Usage:
-    - Generate a task with random resource requirements and duration.
+    - Generate a task with
+      - random resource requirements
+      - random dependencies,
+      - and random parameters of the probabilistic duration distribution.
+    - In order to quickly generate a project with many tasks, interrelations, even when you are not feeling very inspired, or to recon for interesting effects.
   - Arguments:
-    - `task_id`: integer denoting the task ids
+    - `task_id`: integer denoting the task id of this task.
-    - `dependencies`: list of task ids that this task depends on (must be done before)
+    - `dependencies`: list of task ids that this task depends on (must be done before).
+If `None`, dependencies are chosen randomly from lower task ids than the current task.
-    - `max_dependencies`: maximum number of dependencies randomly chosen
+    - `max_dependencies`: maximum number of dependencies to choose randomly.
+The actual number of dependencies of this task will be chosen randomly, up to this amount.
-    - `resource_types`: number of resource types or list of resource types
+    - `resource_types`: number of resource types or list of `Resource` types.
+If number, will randomly choose from the three types.
+If list, allocate a requirement for each resource type on the list
-    - `max_simultaneous_resources_required`: maximum number of resources required
+    - `max_simultaneous_resources_required`: maximum number of resources required per resource type.
-    - `duration_average_range`: range of average duration
-    - `duration_variance_range`: range of variance of duration
+    - `minimum_duration_range`: tuple of 2 ints.
+Especially for discrete distributions, the range of possible minimum durations, sampled uniformly.
+    - `duration_spread_range`: tuple of 2 ints.
+The range of the difference between the minimum and maximum duration, sampled uniformly.
-    - `prob_type`: type of probability distribution for duration, can be "uniform", "binomial", "random", "exponential", "erlang".
-For the latter 2, uses an `ExponentialDistribution` object.
+    - `prob_type`: type of probability distribution for duration, can be "uniform", "binomial", "random", "exponential".
 For the former three, uses an `IntProbabilityDistribution` object with various probability protocols.
+For the latter, uses an `ExponentialDistribution` object, with average duration chosen uniformly from `duration_spread_range`, and `minimum_duration_range` is unused.
-    - `max_stages`: maximum number of stages for any task
+    - `max_stages`: maximum number of stages for any task.
+Sampled uniformly between 1 and this number.
   - Returns:
     - A Task object.
 - `.from_dict()`: